-Everybody knows Sean Spicer.
-At least, polls show, they know his name and his trademark style behind the White House podium.
-But before the former White House Press Secretary made his mark as one of the most recognized staffers in the Trump administration, he built a decades-long career in Republican politics, witnessing and shaping the inner workings of Washington, DC, from every vantage point - as a House of Representatives communicator, Assistant U.S. Trade Representative, Chief Strategist of the Republican National Committee, top advisor to presidential campaigns, and of course, White House spokesman.
-Few in Washington are as well-equipped as Sean to pull back the curtain and dissect what’s really happening in the nation’s capital.
+Sean Spicer’s political career began long before the former White House Press Secretary made his mark as one of the most recognized staffers in the Trump administration.
+Sean built a decades-long career in Republican politics, witnessing and shaping the inner workings of Washington, DC, from every vantage point - as a House of Representatives communicator, heading up incumbent retention at the National Republican Senatorial Committee, in George W. Bush’s White House as Assistant U.S. Trade Representative, as the Chief Strategist and Director of Communications at the Republican National Committee, top advisor to presidential campaigns, and of course, White House Press Secretary.
+Sean made his way up through the ranks and has experience at every level in Washington.
+Few are as well-equipped as Sean to pull back the curtain and dissect what’s really happening in the nation’s capital.

 Sean is President of RigWil LLC, a strategic consulting firm that provides insights to C-suite corporate and association executives.
 Additionally he is a founding Partner of point1, a mail, digital, and consulting firm that works with top Republican candidates in key races across the country.
 Sean also serves as a spokesman and senior advisor to the America First Action SuperPAC, the only SuperPAC sanctioned by the President.
 In August 2019, President Trump announced Sean’s appointment to the Board of Visitors at the US Naval Academy.